-Parameter Description .sqd projects Contig N50 N50 is the sequence length of the shortest contig in a group of contigs at 50% of the total genome length.
-In other words, N50 is the point of half of the mass of the distribution.
-The number of bases from all contigs longer than the N50 will be close to the number of bases from all contigs shorter than the N50.
-Largest contig size The length of the longest contig in bp.
+Parameter Description .sqd projects Contig N50 A weighted median statistic such that 50% of the entire assembly is contained in contigs or scaffolds equal to or larger than this value.
+Largest contig The length of the longest contig in bp.
 Number of contigs The number of contigs in the finished assembly.
-Reads assembled The number of reads that were used in the finished assembly.
-Reads not assembled The number of reads that were not included in the finished assembly. .assembly projects

-Average coverage Average depth of coverage along the assembly.
+Reads assembled The number of reads that were used in the finished assembly. .assembly proje ects Average coverage Average depth of coverage along the assembly.
 Number of references Number of reference sequences used.

 Aligned sequences Number and percentage of sequences used in the finished alignment.
 Number of variants Number of variants found.
 Variant assemblies For multi-sample assemblies only.
 The number of assemblies in the project.